How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Never pay before signing a contract and seeing the room, either in person or via a live video call where they show you the actual apartment.
 Be wary of "too cheap" listings because a studio in Schwabing for €400 doesn't exist.
 If it seems unrealistically cheap, it's a scam.

 Always verify the landlord's identity by asking for an Ausweis (ID) copy, checking if the name matches the building's doorbell/mailbox, or looking up the address on Google Maps.
 And don't use Western Union or wire transfers because legitimate landlords accept bank transfers (Überweisung) to a German IBAN.
-For more detail on how to spot common fraud tactics, read our guide on 5 student housing scams every international student should know.
+For more detail on how to spot common fraud tactics, read our guide on 5 housing scams every international should know.

 The Bottom Line